DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-how-pupils-learn-making-it-stick/autumn-week-2-ect-evidence.md

 | 5    | Numbers to 20         | Multiplying by 2 and 3           | Multiplying by 7, 8 and 9                   | Measurement     | ...             |
 | 6    | Length                | Multiplying by 4, 5 and 6        | Multiplication problems                     | ...             | ...             |

 When planning for pupils to practise material multiple times, you do need to take into account the time between each practice.
 Several studies have found that practice in quick succession has minimal benefits, compared to sizable benefits which occur when practice is spaced over time (Dunlosky, 2013).
-In this country, guidance from the Education Endowment Foundation (EEF) states that, ‘[l]earning everything to do with a topic during a single time period is not as effective as distributed learning’ (EEF, 2018).
+In this country, guidance from the Education Endowment Foundation (EEF) states that, '[l]earning everything to do with a topic during a single time period is not as effective as distributed learning' (EEF, 2018).

 As with dosage, where more is better, with spacing, longer is generally better.
 There are multiple studies which have shown the benefits of delaying reviews of material so pupils have almost forgotten it before they encounter it again (Pachler et al., 2007).
 While this might seem counterintuitive, spaced learning actually helps pupils with the process of cementing new material into their long-term memory.
 When it is massed together (think cramming before an exam), the knowledge may be retained for a short while, but is likely to be lost later.
 As knowledge becomes more secure, you can increase the challenge by extending the time between practice opportunities.

-Pachler et al. (2007) recommend that you should ‘space learning over time.
-Arrange to review key elements of course content after a delay of several weeks to several months after initial presentation.’
+Pachler et al. (2007) recommend that you should 'space learning over time.
+Arrange to review key elements of course content after a delay of several weeks to several months after initial presentation.'
 To identify these key elements, think back to Block 4 and ask yourself:

 - What key facts would it be helpful for my pupils to commit to their long-term memory so they can easily recall them and use them when learning more complex ideas?